Caught-GmbH/meteor-partitioner/README.md

 - `index`: an optional index argument that will be transformed and passed to `Collection._ensureIndex`; the default indexing behavior is to just index by group.
 This is useful if each partition will contain a lot of data and require efficient database lookups.
 - `indexOptions`: options passed for the second argument of `ensureIndex`.
+- `multipleGroups`: allow this collection to be shared by multiple groups.
+The `_groupId` parameter will become an array in instead of a string.

 Collections that have been partitioned will behave as if there is a separate instance for each group.
 In particular, on the server and client, the user's current group is used to do the following: